shivammalviya712/Maze-Solver/README.md

 # Objective
-The robot should be able find its way out of the maze on its own.
+The robot should be able to find its way out of the maze on its own.

 # Components
 ![](images/Image1.png)